ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 };
 ```

-#### Token Propagation for Outbound Authentication

-If the user does not provides any configuration for `auth:OutboundAuthProvider` token propagation is happened.

 ### JWT Authentication

 Ballerina supports JWT Authentication for clients.
 The `jwt:OutboundJwtAuthProvider` is used to issue a JWT against the `jwt:JwtIssuerConfig` provided by the user.
 The `http:BearerAuthHandler` is used to add the HTTP `Authorization` header with the value received from the AuthProvider as `Bearer <token>`.